Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: High-redshift quiescent galaxies in simulations and observations

 \subsection{Quiescent fractions in simulations}

-In Figure~\ref{fig:mainsequence} we show quiescent fractions at $\lmass>11$, as estimated from the \cite{Franx_2008} criterion as discussed above, as a function of stellar mass for different apertures, and compare with observational results at $2.5 < z< 3.0$ from \cite{Ilbert_2013}, \cite{Muzzin_2013_SMF}, \cite{Martis_2016_passive_fractions}, \cite{Davidzon_2017_SMF_COSMOS2015} and \cite{Sherman_2020_passive_fractions}.
+In Figure~\ref{fig:mainsequence} we show quiescent fractions at $\lmass>11$, adopting the \cite{Franx_2008} criterion for quiescence as discussed above, as a function of stellar mass for different apertures, and compare with observational results at $2.5 < z< 3.0$ from \cite{Ilbert_2013}, \cite{Muzzin_2013_SMF}, \cite{Martis_2016_passive_fractions}, \cite{Davidzon_2017_SMF_COSMOS2015} and \cite{Sherman_2020_passive_fractions}.
 Uncertainties are obtained by calculating the binomial confidence intervals following \cite{Cameron_2011_binomial_confidence_interval}.
-The quiescent fraction for all $\lmass > 11$ galaxies in \mthree\ is ${19}\pm{3}\,\mathrm{percent}$ with no significant dependence on the adopted aperture (among the choices discussed in Section~\ref{sec:sampleselection}).
+At $\lmass>11$ we find a quiescent fraction of $\SI{27}{percent}$ for GAEA (with negligible statistical uncertainties given the large simulated volume) and ${19}\pm{3}\,\mathrm{percent}$ for \mthree\ with no significant dependence on the adopted aperture (among the choices discussed in Section~\ref{sec:sampleselection}).
 Quiescent fractions for the same mass range in TNG are higher with ${44}\pm{2}\,\mathrm{percent}$ in TNG300 and ${34}\pm{5}\,\mathrm{percent}$ in TNG100, and more sensitive to the chosen aperture with larger apertures leading to smaller quiescent fractions.
-In TNG300 the difference between estimates with the smallest ($2\times r_{50}$) vs. the largest (including all particles) apertures is constant at $\approx 20$ percentage points over the full mass range, indicating that star formation is stronger in the galaxy outskirts \citep[see also][]{Donnari_2019, Merlin_2019_quiescent_galaxies_at_dawn_of_universe}.
+In TNG300 the difference between estimates with the smallest ($2\times r_{50}$) vs. the largest (including all particles) apertures is constant at $\approx 20$ percentage points over the full mass range, indicating that star formation is stronger in the galaxy outskirts \citep[see also][]{Donnari_2019, Merlin_2019_quiescent_galaxies_at_dawn_of_universe} and that quenching proceeds inside-out in TNG (\citealt{Nelson_2019_TNG50_outflows_AGN_supernovae}, \citealt{Nelson_E_2021_SFR_obs_vs_sim_offset}).
+This inside-out quenching is consistent with observations of 3D-HST galaxies at $z\approx1$ \citep[][]{Nelson_E_2021_SFR_obs_vs_sim_offset}.
 TNG300 quiescent fractions strongly increase with mass also in the $\lmass>11$ mass range investigated here, reaching values of $50-\SI{70}{percent}$ at $\lmass\approx11.5$.
 In TNG100 quiescent fractions decrease with increasing stellar stellar mass except for the smallest aperture ($2\times r_{50}^{\textrm{mass}}$).
+The different quiescent fractions in TNG300 and TNG100 are a result of resolution effects and sample variance \citep[see][]{Donnari_2021_quenched_fractions_AGN_environment_preprocessing, Donnari_2021_comparison_observations}.